 Salt water bathing – an eczema parent’s guide

-• There is also one study that highlights the risks of skin infections when swimming in questionable quality seawater3.
+• There is also one study that highlights the risks of skin infections when swimming in questionable quality seawater.
 Always check the seawater quality with the local council and water authority, especially following periods of heavy rainfall.

 • However, there is plenty of anecdotal evidence suggesting that salt water bathing and baths may be helpful in clearing up eczema.
 This is especially true if the eczema is oozing a lot or where the secondary infection is common.